Skip to content

-As a pastor, leader or active church member, you want to see your local church filled with smiling, happy faces of all generations.
-However, the reality for many small to mid-size churches is that they struggle to get their regular attendees to attend more than twice a month on average, much less new guests.
+As a pastor, leader, or active church member, you want to see your local church filled with the smiling faces of all generations.
+However, the reality for many small to mid-size churches is a struggle to get regular attendees to visit more than twice a month, let alone attract new guests.
+Embracing the mindset of working today for success tomorrow helps lay a patient, sustainable foundation for growth.

-As a leader in the local church, you should understand that doing the work today is for success tomorrow.
-The seeds you plant in a person’s life will bear fruit in God’s timing.
-When you focus on long-term solutions rather than short-term fluctuations and capture the imagination of what could be, God’s success will come.
-Let me caution you on the definition of success: When I write about success, it’s not about numbers or business metrics but about lives impacted and changed through the Word of God.
+As a leader, you must understand that the seeds you plant in a person’s life today will bear fruit in God’s timing.
+When you focus on long-term solutions rather than short-term fluctuations, you capture the imagination of what is possible.
+It is important to note that success in this context is not measured by business metrics, but by lives impacted and changed through the Word of God.

 Focus on long-term solutions.